ellakoa/postcard-poem/content/posts/the-butterflys-song.md

   with iridescent wings
   A whimsical mime
   played out through time
-  Danced to the music of
+  Dancing to the music of
   the birds and the bees
   In a theatre set
   draped with flowers and trees